 WAYLAND (CBS) – A former Wayland High School football player was ordered held without bail Tuesday, charged with the murder of his former girlfriend, 18-year-old Lauren Astley, over the weekend.

 18-year-old Nathaniel Fujita of Wayland was taken into custody early Tuesday morning.
-He was arraigned in the afternoon at Framingham District Court.READ MORE: Starbucks Will No Longer Require Vaccinated Customers To Wear Face Masks As Of May 17
+He was arraigned in the afternoon at Framingham District Court.READ MORE: 'Just Do The Right Thing': MBTA Bus Driver Finds Purse In Road, Returns It To Owner

 Both Astley and Fujita graduated last month.
 Prosecutors say they had been boyfriend and girlfriend for three years, but the relationship had ended recently.